Instructions for authors and template

 Manuscript Processing Time

-As a result of a large number of submissions, there may be a long delay in the evaluation or publication of a paer.
-A duration of at least 6-8 mouths between submission and acceptance (or rejection) can normally be expected.
+As a result of a large number of submissions, there may be a long delay in the evaluation or publication of a paper.
+A duration of 8 months or longer between submission and acceptance (or rejection) can normally be expected.
+(The journal has no policy in issuing an acceptance letter before publication.)

 © 2007 Maejo University